spagnuolocarmine/p2ppublishsubscribe/README.md

 This project is developed and supported for the University of Salerno master class of Distributed Systems.
 It aims to show an example of the P2P framework/library [TomP2P](https://tomp2p.net/).

-## Prerequisites
+## Prerequisites of this example project

+- Concurrent and Object-oriented programming fundamental (Threads and Observer pattern are required).
+- Distributed System foundamental (Distributed Hash Tables, DHT is required).
 - Java 7 or greater.
 - Apache Maven.
 - Eclipse (optional).
-- Concurrent programming fundamental.
-- Distributed System foundamental.

 ## What is Publish/Subscribe paradigm?